At first, you have to specify which PDF Documents to protect.

 Another easy way to add PDF Documents is to drag and drop them on the application window.

-You can also specify if the PDF Document will be encrypted using 128bits or 40bits encryption.
+You can also specify to password protect pdf using 128bits or 40bits encryption.

 Also, it is possible to set the document information and metadata by pressing the "Document Info" button and specifying there the author, subject, title, and keywords of the PDF documents.

-After having done that, press the "Protect" button and the PDF documents will be encrypted instantly.
+After having done that, press the "Protect" button to batch password protect pdf files instantly.

 In the end, Windows Explorer will open automatically with the protected documents having being selected.